Spider Control in NYC

 Most spiders you find indoors are harmless.
 They’re not interested in biting people.
 They’re interested in catching prey.
 But nobody wants webs in corners, spiders dropping from ceilings, or eight-legged surprises in the shower.

-Effective spider control means eliminating their food source (other insects), removing webs and egg sacs, treating harborage areas, and sealing entry points.
+Effective spider control means controlling their food source (other insects), removing webs and egg sacs, treating harborage areas, and sealing entry points.
 Just killing visible spiders won’t solve the problem long-term.

-Tired of dealing with spiders?
-Call +1 (347) 210-4646 or request service online.
-We eliminate spiders and the insects attracting them.
+or request service online.
+We control spiders and the insects attracting them.

 Common Spiders in NYC Homes